This game is expected to be rated PEGI 16

 For some of the combat sections in the game, you'll need to be able to quickly respond to in screen cues indicating specific buttons to press.
 However, there is a mode called "One Key Mode" which disables the random key element of this.

 The game is mostly black and white or monochrome, which makes it easy to distinguish between different elements.
 For effect, dramatic or otherwise, this is sometimes not the case, but the game remains overall high-contrast throughout.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Buddy Simulator 1984 or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Buddy Simulator 1984 in how they play or their theme.
 These are good alternative games to Buddy Simulator 1984, or are a younger rated alternative for players not ready for PEGI 16 or ESRB TEEN games.